File Registry Entry Reference

 :supplied

-[true, false] whether the file/data is supplied from outside the ETL
+[true, false] whether the file/data is supplied from outside the kiba-extend project

 • default: false